olmec-uk/Elevator/README.md

 # Goal
 The goal of this is excercise is to give us some code to talk about in a face to face interview.
 We're not looking for a specific approach or functionality.
 A more complete system doesn't mean it's better designed.
+There is no pass or fail criteria.

 # Task
 To write an implementation for an elevator to service requests